- About ISR

 - The study profiled and evaluated the effectiveness of the Co-occurring Disorders (COD) Enhanced Treatment program designed to augment the existing Adult Drug Court program in Sacramento County.
 Analysisl examined the efficacy of program procedures which assess the need for treatment of substance use disorder (SUD) alone or the need for COD treatment which involves concurrent treatment of mental health and substance abuse disorders.
 The COD treatment program was evaluated based on intra-program outcome measures including participation and services received in available treatment programs, changes in scores on the Addiction Severity Index and Global Assessment of Functioning, and evaluation of external outcome measures including retention in the program and program completion.
 While both programs are still available, placement is based on individual need, and an additional component of the analysis includes a comparison between those who receive substance treatment alone and clients who receive the enhanced COD treatment program.
 The study is funded by a Bureau of Justice Administration grant and was conducted in partnership with the Sacramento County Probation Department and The Effort, which has been the addictions treatment provider at the Drug court for 12 years.

-- In-Home Supportive Services (IHSS) Longitudinal Cost Analysis (2012)
+- In-Home Supportive Services (IHSS) Recipient Longitudinal Analysis (2012)

 - Department of Motor Vehicles Customer Focus Groups (2012)